luminaire-dev/velocity-limits/README.md

 # Velocity Limits Validator 💸

-Be kind, this is my first time using Go 🙇🏻‍♀️

 ## About The Project 📙

 In finance, it's common for accounts to have so-called "velocity limits".
 This program accepts or declines attempts to load funds into customers' accounts in real-time.
 The program will read load attempts, line by line from `input.txt` and save a single-line JSON payload for each load attempt in `generated-output.txt`.